Pregnant? Natural Aromatherapy oils for your pregnancy

 Your skin cells are increasing at an incredible rate to accommodate for your change in body shape.
-Moisturising and nourishing your skin with pure natural carrier oils will keep a healthy glow and allow the skin to be supple and stretch.
+Using aromatherapy in pregnancy to moisturise and nourish your skin with pure natural carrier oils will keep a healthy glow and allow the skin to be supple and stretch.

 Pregnancy and Skin

 Today’s busy lifestyle is very stressful at times and especially if you are pregnant.
 It is even more difficult in keeping your skin looking and feeling good, as amazing changes are taking place from your hair, nails and especially your skin.
 This is due to the pregnancy hormones and your growing baby.
 You will find looking after your body and especially your skin is so important for you, right up to the birth and after.

 There is often confusion about carrier oils and essential oils.